The Andromeda Galaxy

 The Andromeda Galaxy is a spiral galaxy containing roughly a trillion stars.
 At 2.5 million light-years, it is the most distant object most people ever see without a telescope.
 On a clear, moonless night away from city lights, it appears as a faint elongated smudge — ghostly, subtle, and unmistakable once you know where to look.
 It is physically enormous in the sky: while its visible core looks small, the full extent of Andromeda spans more than six times the width of the full Moon.

 It is also heading directly toward us.
-In roughly 4.5 billion years, Andromeda and the Milky Way will collide.
-The word "collision" sounds violent, but space is mostly empty: individual stars will rarely crash into each other.
-What will happen is a slow gravitational dance lasting hundreds of millions of years, reshaping both galaxies into a single elliptical system astronomers sometimes call "Milkomeda."
+For decades, astronomers expected Andromeda and the Milky Way to collide in roughly 4.5 billion years — though a 2025 study now puts the odds of an eventual merger at about 50/50.
+If it happens, the word "collision" sounds violent, but space is mostly empty: individual stars would rarely crash into each other.
+What would happen is a slow gravitational dance lasting hundreds of millions of years, reshaping both galaxies into a single elliptical system astronomers sometimes call "Milkomeda."

 Three views of M31